 Ali is an Iraqi asylum seeker and gay rights activist facing death threats for his work.
 In this Untold Stories film he talks about escaping Iraq but how he still faces persecution in the UK.

-Hawa is a survivor of ethnic cleansing in Darfur, Sudan.
+Hawa is a survivor of the Genocide in Darfur, Sudan.
 In this Untold Stories film she talks about the persecution that caused her to leave her village and her fears for her family.

 Mukesh Kapila was head of the UN in Sudan and witnessed the start of the genocide in Darfur.
 In April 2004 he alerted the international media.